How to find a Co-Founder for Your Startup and what to ask them first

 LinkedIn is probably the best social network in terms of looking for business partners.
 There are some facebook groups that are meant to get acquainted with other founder.
 Try joining online business networking groups where founders are hanging out.
 Typically, such groups require you to pay a fee and meet certain requirements but some of them, such as the Fe/Male Switch startup game will give you a chance to test potential co-founder by building a virtual startup.

 Business mentors are usually people with a lot of experience in the business sphere.
 Seeking their help is a great way to find a startup co-founder.
 A mentor usually knows people in the industry and will be able to put you in touch with credible candidates.

-Choosing a co-founder is an important decision for an entrepreneur and it would be wise to take it seriously.
 Create a checklist, grow your network, and look for the right partner for your business.